Storage¶

 .
 That directory cannot be modified by other group

 members.
-There is a shared directory at /blue/GROUP/share
+There is a shared directory at /blue/groupname/share

 for groups